BloomBooks/bloom-player/README.md

 and converts each into a BloomPlayerControls displaying the indicated book.

+The individual components are also published in the lib directory.
+In typescript they may be imported with code like this:

+    import { BloomPlayerCore } from "bloom-player-react/lib/bloom-player-core";

 ## Development

 Run yarn to get the dependencies.
-Then run webpack to build the output bundle.
+Then use npm run build to build the dev output bundle.

-You can also use webpack --config webpack-config-prod.js to build a 'production' bundle, which is minified to less than half the size.
-Currently while this module and its clients are in the early stages of development we are pushing the unminified version to npm for greater ease of debugging.
+Use npm run build-prod to build the production (minified) output bundle You should run both of these (and tweak the version number) before publishing.

 ##License
 MIT